rillki/ymt/README.md

 ## Dependencies
 #### Linux and MacOS
-* `sqlite3`
-* `python3` + `pandas, numpy, matplotlib` packages

-The `sqlite3` library comes preinstalled on macOS.
-On Linux you need to install the `libsqlite3-dev` package.
-Python and its packages are used for plotting.
+You need `sqlite3` library.
+It comes preinstalled on macOS.
+But on Linux you need to install the `libsqlite3-dev` package.

 #### Windows
-On Windows you need `sqlite3` and `cairo` libraries.
+On Windows you need both `sqlite3` and `cairo` libraries.
 Both come with the `ymt` binary.
 You don't need to install anything.
-For plotting on Windows the `ggplotd` DUB package is used instead of `matplotlib-d`.

 ## Build
 ```
-dub build --build=release
+dub build
 ```

 Your will find the binary in the `bin/` folder.
 On Windows you need both the `ymt` binary and the `dll` libraries listed in `libs` folder.
 Put them along side each other.

-### Note
-`ymt` supports macOS, Linux and Windows 10.
-However, since my Windows 10 build configuration fails to build the `xlsxwriter` utility, exporting data from database is unavailable.
-Everything else functions as normal.

 ## LICENSE
 All code is licensed under the MIT license.